-Jamie Bonter - Program Administrator
+Jamie Bonter - Program Coordinator

 Jamie has been USPTA certified since 2004.
 In that time she coached tennis on Sanibel and Captiva Islands in Florida and in Seattle, Washington.
 While in Seattle, she served as the Manager of the Nordstrom Tennis Center at the University of Washington for the Division I Women's and Men's Husky Tennis Teams.
 At UW, Jamie was an integral part of both athletic programs, coordinating team and tournament logistics for the Huskies' home events.
 In additon to her love for tennis, she grew up playing competitive soccer as a youth Olympic Development Soccer Player and was a four year starter in college.
 Jamie holds certifications in Cardio Tennis and CPR through the Red Cross.

 Brett Bothwell - Junior Program Head Professional